EpsilonSolutions/netscaler-command-reference/docs/cluster/cluster-node/cluster-node.md

 <b>backplane</b>
 Interface through which the node communicates with the other nodes in the cluster.
 Must be specified in the three-tuple form n/c/u, where n represents the node ID and c/u refers to the interface on the appliance.

+<b>syncState</b>
+Enable/Disable the synchronization of cluster configurations on the node.

 <b>priority</b>
 Preference for selecting a node as the configuration coordinator.
 The node with the lowest priority value is selected as the configuration coordinator.
 When the current configuration coordinator goes down, the node with the next lowest priority is made the new configuration coordinator.
 When the original node comes back up, it will preempt the new configuration coordinator and take over as the configuration coordinator.